NovaSector/NovaSector/modular_nova/modules/psionics/readme.md

 - Psionic imprinting TGUI and strain HUD.
 - Rank ladder from Lambda to Alpha.
 Delta and above start capped to Gamma by a psionic limiter implant when gained from the roundstart quirk; ranks above Gamma also get gun restriction traits.
 - Individual power cooldowns, profile strain, burnout, and rank-specific power forms where needed.
+- Strain decay pauses while a maintained power is active, so upkeep costs are never free.
+- Heavy casting has visible tells (stutter and jitter near the strain ceiling); burnout carries a mood penalty, and repeated burnouts inflict mild brain traumas on top of the brain damage.
-- Psionic dampener cuffs, and reusable protection/restriction components.
+- Psionic dampener cuffs, a charge-limited psionic nullification headband, a handheld psionic resonance scanner for non-psion detection, and reusable protection/restriction components.
 - School commitment and anomaly-core attunement, both of which reduce strain in that school.
+- The Psionic Dampener quirk only shields the mind (intrusive/sensory psionics); non-quirk `TRAIT_PSIONIC_DAMPENER` sources still suppress everything.

 ### TG Proc/File Changes: